 Too much water also makes your stomach feel bloated and heavy, and overburdens digestive organs.

 An easy routine to prevent dehydration is to drink a glass of water when you wake up, a 1/2hr before meals, and before you go to bed.
 If you tend to get dehydrated, you might also want to drink a glass of water between meals.
 A soup-based diet also helps to keep a person hydrated.

 Soups, broths & teas

-Like everything we consume, water takes effort to digest.
+Like everything you consume, water takes effort to digest.
 It must be processed until it resembles the blood in salinity, sweetness, and pH.
 Since water takes effort to digest but does not provide nourishment, Ayurveda recommends nourishing drinks, broths, and teas in the place of water.
 Some examples are soup stocks, herbal teas, almond smoothies, and fruit juices.

 No matter how much water you drink you won't be hydrated until the electrolytes in your body are in balance.
 Banana smoothies are an easy way to replenish lost electrolytes.
-Other 'homemade Gatorade" ideas include adding lemon, lime, salt, or ginger to water.
+Other 'homemade Gatorade(tm)" ideas include adding lemon, lime, salt, or ginger to water.
 In addition to electrolytes, these ingredients enhance the flavor and digestibility of a simple glass of water.
 When choosing salt to supplement your electrolytes try to stay away from highly refined table salt as it contains nothing but pure sodium.
 Sea salt is a much better option as it contains the trace minerals needed for a good balance of electrolytes.

 Warm water: nature's most powerful home remedy